One question I see time and again is “How much should I spend on groceries for my family of four?” — or three, five, etc.

 One of the biggest ways people waste money when it comes to food is through waste.
 People buy food that goes bad before they ever have a chance to eat it.
 You might also waste money buying convenience foods.
 These are two ways you are killing your grocery budget.
 Study your habits and find ways to make changes so you aren’t spending (or wasting) money on food.

 Take the time to create your grocery budget that is feasible.
-Don’t try to make it so low that it is unrealistic, or your budget will fail month after month.
+Don’t try to make it so low that it is unrealistic, or it will fail month after month.